JanHuss/JanHuss.github.io/_tabs/about.md

 I am an **Audio Tools Programmer** with a decade of experience in music production and sound design.
 I hold a **Bachelor Honours of Arts in Music Production and Sound Engineering**, and I am currently pursuing a **Bachelor Honours of Computer Science in Computer Game Applications Development** (expected completion in May 2025).
-My work uniquely blends musical creativity with technical expertise, allowing me to excel in the games industry.
+My academic background in music production and programming uniquely positions me to bridge the gap between coders, composers, and sound designers, ensuring seamless collaboration in the games industry.

 I am also a co-founder of [Studio Catloaf](https://janhuss.github.io/posts/The-Founding-of-Studio-Catloaf/), where I worked as a producer, audio programmer, sound designer, and composer.